op7ic/BlueTeam.Lab/README.md

   - Re-run terraform commands ```terraform destroy -auto-approve && terraform apply -auto-approve``` to destroy and re-create the lab.
 This error seems to show up when Azure doesn't clean up all the disks properly so there are leftover resources with the same name.

 - I get ```Operation 'startTenantUpdate' is not allowed on VM 'domain-controller' since the VM is marked for deletion.
 You can only retry the Delete operation (or wait for an ongoing one to complete).``` or something similar to this error.
   - Re-run terraform commands ```terraform destroy -auto-approve && terraform apply -auto-approve``` to destroy and re-create the lab.
-This error seems to show up when Azure doesn't clean up all of the resources properly so there are leftovers which needs to be destroyed before lab is created due to clash in names and/or locations.
+This error seems to show up when Azure doesn't clean up all of the resources properly so there are leftovers which need to be destroyed before the lab is created due to clashes in names and/or locations.

 - I get ```Network security group windows-nsg cannot be deleted because old references for the following Nics``` or something similar to this error.
   - Re-run terraform commands ```terraform destroy -auto-approve && terraform apply -auto-approve``` to destroy and re-create the lab.
-This error seems to show up when Azure doesn't clean up all of the resources properly so there are leftovers which needs to be destroyed before lab is created due to clash in names and/or locations.
+This error seems to show up when Azure doesn't clean up all of the resources properly so there are leftovers which need to be destroyed before the lab is created due to clashes in names and/or locations.

 - Why Azure?
   - [Free Credits are available with trial account](https://azure.microsoft.com/en-us/free/)

 - How do I modify network segments, deployment size or other variables?
-  - Modify Terraform [variables](variables.tf) file to change your setup.
+  - Modify the Terraform [variables](variables.tf) file to change your setup.
 Alternatively, each variable can be changed during runtime by appending ```-var``` to ```terraform apply```.
-For example, ```terraform apply --auto-approve -var="region=East US 2"``` would modify region to be different then the default set in [variables](variables.tf) file.
-Using a chain of ```-var``` parameters, entire setup, including network ranges, operating systems and VM size can be changed.
+For example, ```terraform apply --auto-approve -var="region=East US 2"``` would modify a region to be different then the default set in the [variables](variables.tf) file.
+The entire setup, including network ranges, operating systems and the VM size can be changed, using a chain of the ```-var``` parameters.

-- How to find SKUs for specific deployment?
+- How to find SKUs for a specific deployment?
   - Use Azure command ```az vm list-skus --location westeurope --all --output table``` to find SKUs which are available for your deployment.

 - I get ``` Max retries exceeded with url: /wsman``` and then connection gets refused when building a system.
-  - Unfortunately winrm limitations means that, on occasion, winrm will simply stop working as expected and instead connections will freeze up so that scripts can't be executed properly.
-Rerun ```terraform apply -auto-approve``` to repair damaged host.
+  - Unfortunately winrm limitations mean that, on occasion, winrm will simply stop working as expected and instead connections will freeze up so that scripts can't be executed properly.
+Rerun ```terraform apply -auto-approve``` to repair the damaged host.

 # Sources of Inspiration and Thanks